john-itcsolutions/cheirrs/README.md

 `docker inspect container postgis_container`

-and search for the container's ip-address.
-Enter this in Database server address in PgAdmin4.
+and search for the container's ip-address, or just copy it from the docker-compose.yml file.
+Enter this in 'Database server address' in PgAdmin4.
 The database server address is a static address because we defined a static network in the docker-compose.yml file.

 Before running the elastos run script you would usually need to restore the schemata you have in the form of